 \section{Generalization to the Weyl BMS case}

-In the main text, the symmetry considered as the generalized BMS transformation, which belongs to the so-called Weyl BMS transformation \cite{Freidel:2021fxf,Flanagan:2023jio}.
+In the main text, the symmetry considered was the generalized BMS transformation, which belongs to the so-called Weyl BMS transformation \cite{Freidel:2021fxf,Flanagan:2023jio}.
 One can modify the results in the main text easily to determine what one would observe in the Weyl BMS case.

 The Weyl BMS transformation generalizes the generalized BMS transformation.
 At the infinitesimal level, the generator is still formally given by Eq.~\eqref{eq-ass-sol} with $\sD_AY^A$ replaced by $2W(\bm\vartheta)$, independent of $Y^A(\bm\vartheta)$ and $T(\bm\vartheta)$.
-In the Weyl BMS group, $T$ still parameterizes the supertranslation, but $Y^A$ parameterize the arbitrary diffeomorphism on $\mathbb S$. $W$ generates the so-called Weyl rescaling transformation.
-The generalized BMG transformation is a special case of the Weyl BMS with $W$ determined by $Y^A$.
+In the Weyl BMS group, $T$ still parameterizes the supertranslation, but $Y^A$ parameterizes the arbitrary diffeomorphism on $\mathbb S$. $W$ generates the so-called Weyl rescaling transformation.
+The generalized BMS transformation is a special case of the Weyl BMS with $W$ determined by $Y^A$.

 The finite Weyl BMS transformation is also given by Eq.~\eqref{eq-f-gbms-vac} without the condition~\eqref{eq-det-dif}, so that $\hmcW$ is independent of $\bm\Upsilon$.
 Thus, it is easy to expect that Eq.~\eqref{eq-cc-deg} still describes how the image of the soft-haired BH changes under a generic Weyl BMS transformation.
 More specifically, a purely finite supertranslation $\mcT$ causes a constant shift by $\tilde\matk^\hi_A\tsD^A\mcT/\tdvrho$; a pure diffeomorphism $\bm\Upsilon$ on $\mathbb S$ rotates the image by $\rotm^\hi_\hj$; and a pure Weyl rescaling transformation $\hmcW$ dilates and drifts the image, without rotating it.
-As in the generalized BMS case, these effects are angle dependent.
+As in the generalized BMS case, these effects are angle-dependent.
 So if one observes the image of an eternal black hole, one would have to take the pictures at various angular coordinates in order to confirm whether the central black hole carries soft hairs.